qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode (may not work on STM32F042 devices)
+    * Tap the `QK_BOOT` keycode (may not work on STM32F042 devices);
-    * If a reset circuit is present, tap the `RESET` button on the PCB; some boards may also have a toggle switch that must be flipped
+    * If a reset circuit is present, tap the `RESET` button on the PCB; some boards may also have a toggle switch that must be flipped;
-    * Otherwise, you need to bridge `BOOT0` to VCC (via `BOOT0` button or jumper), short `RESET` to GND (via `RESET` button or jumper), and then let go of the `BOOT0` bridge
+    * Otherwise, you need to bridge `BOOT0` to VCC (via `BOOT0` button or jumper), short `RESET` to GND (via `RESET` button or jumper), and then let go of the `BOOT0` bridge.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .bin file
+3. Flash a .bin file.
-4. Reset the device into application mode (may be done automatically)
+4. Reset the device into application mode (may be done automatically).

 ### `make` Targets

 * `:dfu-util`: Waits until an STM32 bootloader device is available, and then flashes the firmware.
 * `:dfu-util-split-left` and `:dfu-util-split-right`: Flashes the firmware as with `:dfu-util`, but also sets the handedness setting in EEPROM.
-This is ideal for Proton-C-based split keyboards.
+This is iHdeal for Proton-C-based split keyboards.
 * `:st-link-cli`: Allows you to flash the firmware via the ST-Link CLI utility, rather than dfu-util.
 Requires an ST-Link dongle.
 * `:st-flash`: Allows you to flash the firmware via the `st-flash` utility from [STLink Tools](https://github.com/stlink-org/stlink), rather than dfu-util.
 Requires an ST-Link dongle.